balochan970/PTCL-Incident-Mgmt/PTCL-INCIDENT-MGMT-TECHNICAL-DOCUMENTATION.md

 3. Redirects unauthenticated users to the login page when they attempt to access protected routes
 4. Allows access to public routes without authentication
 5. Redirects authenticated users away from the login page
+6. Implements safeguards to prevent redirect loops:
+   - Checks for redirect headers to prevent multiple redirects
+   - Checks referrer headers to prevent loops from the login page
+   - Uses cookies to track recent redirects with a short expiry (3 seconds)
+   - Clears redirect tracking cookies after use

 ```typescript
 // Excerpt from middleware.ts